TheJacksonLaboratory/syntenybrowser/README.md

 # Setting up/Running Synteny Browser Locally
 ### Prerequisites
-Before starting the setup process, you'll need:
+*Note: if you are running Windows some of the commands below might need to be altered* Before starting the setup process, you'll need:

 1. A bash terminal (Mac OS X & Linux will have this included) or a way of running shell scripts
 2. A version of Python installed on your machine